tsfu/Personal-Website/README.md

   - Jun 2022: Update to use icon gallery in skill section.
 Added Github link.
 Adopted flex in some CSS.
 Removed CHN resume.
   - Jun 2022: Update styles for mobile experience.
 Update to font awesome v6.1.1.
 Update links to open in new tab.
   - Jun 2022: Update url to remove repo name suffix.
+  - (snapshot v1 Sep 22 2022)
+  - Sep 2022: Update headline section to use full-screen background image (better responsiveness), move social media icons up to headline.

 TODOs:
   - Get rid of Bootstrap v4 (update or remove).
   - Better interactions/animations for mobile UX.
-  - Use responsive elements instead of @media query. (also because of Bootstrap v4 not ideal anymore here...)
+  - Update font awesome icons to newer version.